meltgani/STAT-628-Module-3---Yelp-/README.md

 ### Images
 This folder contains some the of images used in our analysis.

-#### Modeling and Sentiment Analysis
+#### Modeling
 This folder contains the Random Forest code and a csv showing the important features.

+#### Sentiment Analysis
-It contains the code for the Sentiment Analysis.
+This folder contains the code for the NLP sentiment Analysis

 #### Shiny
 This folder contains the Shiny code.